Kittitian and Nevisian nationality law: Spanish and French colonial period (1493–1625)

 Spain claimed St. Jorge's and San Martín Islands from 1493, but by the sixteenth century the original names given the islands were replaced on Spanish maps as San Cristóbal and Nieves, respectively.
 Anguilla's date of discovery by Europeans is unknown, but it appeared on a map from 1523.
 Over the next century, there were a few attempts to settle the islands by the Spanish and French, but no permanent settlements were made.
 Primarily the islands of the Lesser Antilles were used as waystations to replenish food, water, and wood supplies for Dutch, English, French, and Spanish sailors.
 In 1620, Ralph Merifield and Thomas Warner secured a Royal Patent from King James VI and I to establish trading centers and proprietary colonies in the islands of Saint Christopher, Nevis, Barbados, and Montserrat.
 Warner, who had been living in the failed North Colony of The Guianas, and was returning home to England, landed on Saint Kitts, and thought that it had a suitable environment to grow tobacco.
-In 1624, he arrived with on Saint Kitts with less than two dozen settlers to find three French inhabitants living with the native Kalinago people.
+In 1624, he arrived on Saint Kitts with less than two dozen settlers to find three French inhabitants living with the native Kalinago people.
 The following year, a French ship, under the command of Pierre Belain d'Esnambuc, arrived on the island with 80 sailors with the intention of harboring to repair their damaged ship.
 Alarmed by the arrival of so many Europeans, the Kalinago put up a fight, but were defeated when the English and French joined forces against them.
 Both Warner and d'Esnambuc returned to their respective homelands and received commissions to establish settlements on the island.